ndf-zz/asfv1/README.md

    LFO ranges from 0Hz up to about 20Hz.

- - AMPLITUDE coefficient specifies the peak-to-peak amplitude of the LFO in delay samples.
+ - AMPLITUDE coefficient specifies the peak-to-peak amplitude of the LFO in delay samples, and may be entered using a real value.
+Negative amplitudes work as with SINx_RANGE register.

  - The frequency and amplitude of SIN LFOs can also be set by writing to registers: SIN0_RATE, SIN0_RANGE, SIN1_RATE,